dmohl/expectThat/readme.md

 ExpectThat
 =======

-**ExpectThat** is CoffeeScript library that helps you write expressive, self-documenting unit tests.
+**ExpectThat** is a CoffeeScript library that helps you write expressive, self-documenting unit tests.
 ExpectThat currently supports Pavlov.js.

 The goals of ExpectThat are: